abhishekir/HMM_WritingReader/README.md

 1. Draw a character by holding Left Click and dragging the cursor
 2. See the Most Likely Prediction in the top left of the UI

+This video demonstrates the program being trained on a variety of alphanumeric characters and performing several accurate predictions.
 [![Demo Video](https://img.youtube.com/vi/ayallcYglZA/maxresdefault.jpg)](https://www.youtube.com/watch?v=ayallcYglZA)